qrtt1/project-prompt-generator/README.md

 1. The tool scans your project directory, respecting `.gitignore` and custom ignore patterns. 🔍
 2. Each file is converted into a markdown file with a header containing the filename and path, followed by the file's content enclosed in a code block with appropriate language highlighting. 📝
+3. Sensitive data in the content is automatically detected and masked with asterisks (*) to protect security credentials. 🔒
-3. An outline file (`000_outline.md`) is generated, listing all converted files. 📃
+4. An outline file (`000_outline.md`) is generated, listing all converted files. 📃
-4. Finally, `000_all.md` is created by concatenating the outline and the content of all individual markdown files. 🧩
+5. Finally, `000_all.md` is created by concatenating the outline and the content of all individual markdown files. 🧩

 ## License 📄